whitneyburton/portfolios/students/1806-front/chris-chateau/template.md

 ## A: End of Module Assessment

 I found Mod 1 to be both challenging and enjoyable.
 I take pride in each project I submitted.
-I am eager to see what mod 2 holds and feel that I am ready to advance.
+I am eager to see what Mod 2 holds and feel that I am ready to advance.

 ## B: Individual Work & Projects